Merovex/merovex.com/_pages/about.md

 ### Ben in 50-ish Words

 Ben Wilson is a science fantasy writer.
 He’s into history, human nature and religious studies.
 He is the author of the [Postal Marine Series](/books), though he eventually wants to write four novel series.
 His books are available on [Amazon](http://www.amazon.com/Ben-Wilson/e/B001JSB9SY) Ben lives in Arlington, Virginia with his wife three children, and Milo the friendly cat.

 ### Why I write

 > My life is about telling stories.
 >
-> <span>Ben Wilson</span>
+> <cite>Ben Wilson</cite>

 When friends and co-workers find that I write novels, I explain that I am a poor writer of bad Science Fiction.
 I don’t pretend to write the Great (Insert Nationality Here) Novel, or even the most provocative.
 I just write and try to improve.